 Below is a list of some of the most commonly used words to help you build a basic knowledge of financial terminology.

-- Credit: a contract in which a borrower receives something of value now and agrees to repay the loan with interest.
+- Credit – A contract in which a borrower receives something of value now and agrees to repay the loan with interest over time.

-- Line of credit (LOC): an arrangement between a financial institution and a consumer that establishes a maximum amount to borrow, allowing the consumer to access the funds on an as-needed basis.
+- Line of Credit(or LOC) – An arrangement between a financial institution and a consumer that establishes a maximum loan amount and allows the consumer to access the funds on an as-needed basis.

-- Secured loan: a loan that is backed by collateral (a car, house or piece of property).
+- Secured Loan -A loan that is backed by collateral (e.g. a car, house or piece of property).